Satya Prakash Singha: Early life and family

 He was born to a Christian family in Pasrur, Sialkot in 1893 with ancestry of a Bihari grandfather and a Bengali grandmother.
-His mother was a Punjabi and he married a woman from the United Provinces (UP) of British India.
+His father was a Punjabi and he married a woman from the United Provinces (UP) of British India.

 Career

 He served as registrar in the Punjab University.
 Due to his efforts matric examination system and intermediate level degrees were introduced to education system in colonial India.
 In his recognition for his services, he was awarded the distinction of Dewan Bahadur by the British Indian government.

 The majority of Indian Christians, represented by the All India Conference of Indian Christians, were allies of the Indian National Congress, and opposed the partition of India.
 However, Singha was present when the Lahore Resolution was passed in March of 1940, a resolution which called for British-India to be divided into independent states.
 In 1942, Singha created his own All-Indian Christian Association, and in November that year when the Muslim League held its annual convention in Faisalabad, it assured Jinnah of Indian Christian solidarity in the creation of Pakistan.
-Soon after this, Singha said in a public statement: “At the time of partition of the sub-continent of India, in the entire country, the Christians should be counted with Muslims.”
-In November of 1946 at another gathering in the Punjab, Singha declared that “Jinnah is our leader”, and Jinnah responded by saying: “We will never forget the favors and sacrifices of Christians.”
+Soon after this, Singha said in a public statement: "At the time of partition of the sub-continent of India, in the entire country, the Christians should be counted with Muslims."
+In November of 1946 at another gathering in the Punjab, Singha declared that "Jinnah is our leader", and Jinnah responded by saying: "We will never forget the favours and sacrifices of Christians."
 In Punjab, a "rival Christian group led by Mr Banerjee argued that they wanted a united India but, if partition took place, then they would want to be in India."
 In reality, "Christians of the Punjab [were] demographically hamstrung, as regardless what side they wanted to support, they were mainly present in Muslim majority areas."